Chr1sChanman/SEA-project-assessment/README.md

 - Center title text on cards
 - Add box in white space explaining source accuracy and usage (Ex: hyperlinks to Long Beach Crime Report)
 - Documentation of code and polish of HTML
+- Add a sort/filter function to the cards
+    - This feature depends on if there is time